Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: INTRODUCTION

 where

 is the absolute abundance of A, and $y_{\rm A}$ is the number abundance of A relative to hydrogen nuclei.
+Throughout this paper, we use the solar abundance $A_{\bigodot} ({\rm A})$ of \citet{Asplund09}.} which may suggest that the transition of the typical stellar mass occurs from massive Pop III to Pop II stars.

+Motivated by the recent observations, researchers have proposed theoretical models of low-mass, low-metallicity star formation.
+The fragmentation of gas is a key physical process to reduce the mass scale of finally forming stars. \citet[][hereafter \citetalias{Chiaki16}]{Chiaki16} found that there are two distinctive modes of fragmentation: the fragmentation of collapsing clouds (cloud fragmentation; CF) and of accretion discs (disc fragmentation; DF), and that these modes occur in two different phases of star formation.

+In the first phase, called the {\it collapsing phase}, an interstellar gas cloud contracts in a run-away manner through its self-gravity.
+Linear analyses show that, for the gas following an equation of state (EOS) $p \propto \rho ^{\gammaeff}$ with a polytropic index $\gammaeff$, perturbations on a spherically collapsing cloud grow unstably, and filamentary structures develop for $\gammaeff < 1.097$ \citep{Hanawa00, Lai00}.
+When density fluctuations on the filaments grow sufficiently, multiple clumps appear on the filamentary cloud, leading CF \citep{Tsuribe06}.
+It has been suggested that gas cooling through dust thermal emission is the important cooling process even with very low metallicities $\sim 10^{-5} \ \Zsun$ \citep{Omukai00, Schneider03, Omukai05, Dopcke11, SafranekShrader14b, Smith15}.

+After the gas in the cloud center becomes optically thick, it can no longer collapse because of inefficient cooling but grows by accreting mass through an accretion disc.
+This second phase of star formation is called the {\it accretion phase}.
+In general, the accretion disc is gravitationally unstable, and thus DF occurs \citep{Clark11, Greif12, Hosokawa16}.

+So far, theoreticians have mostly focused on CF in the collapsing phase.
+In hydrodynamics simulations, time-stepping is severely limited by the so-called Courant conditions in very dense protostellar regions.
+It is costly to follow the long-term evolution of over $10^5$ yr in the accretion phase up to the point when the majority of protostars reach their zero-age main-sequence (ZAMS).
+With a semi-analytic $\alpha$-disc model, \citet{Tanaka14} showed that DF is an important physical mechanism for the formation of low-mass stars with metallicities $10^{-5}$--$10^{-3} \ \Zsun$.
+More recently, with increasing computational power, several authors successfully follow the evolution of protostellar systems in low-metallicity accretion discs.
+They report that low-mass secondary protostars with masses $\sim 0.1$--$1 \ \Msun$ form both in primordial discs \citep{Clark11, Greif12, Susa14, Hirano17, Inoue20} and in low-metallicity discs with $10^{-6}$--$10^{-3} \ \Zsun$ \citep{Machida15, Chiaki16, Chon21}.

-Throughout this paper, we use the solar abundance $A_{\bigodot} ({\rm A})$ of \citet{Asplund09}.} \citet{Schlaufman18} reported an ultra metal-poor star binary, 2MASS J18082002$-$5104378 with a metallicity ${\rm [Fe/H]} = -4.07$.
+Interestingly, binary systems with iron abundances (a proxy of metallicities) $\abH{Fe}<-3$ are discovered with recent stellar radial velocity measurements \citep{Arentsen19}. \citet{Schlaufman18} report an ultra metal-poor star binary, 2MASS J18082002$-$5104378 with a metallicity ${\rm [Fe/H]} = -4.07$.
 From its small binary separation (0.2 au), we can speculate that such a system can form through DF because the typical separation of fragments for CF is $\sim 10$ au \citep{Chiaki16} while that for DF is $\sim 1$ au \citep{Machida15, Greif12}.